DavidHoan/topbar_pageswitch_BKSegmented-OR/README.md

 ==========================
 This controls works like Tabbar ( you can set it anywhere ), connect your scenes in storyboard to buttons (Toolbar or any UIControl with IBAction) and you can design your views seperately on each view controller.

-It makes of life of a developer so easy who has to manage many views in one viewController.
+It makes life of a developer so easy who has to manage many views in one viewController enjoy happy coding.

 Works On